WTR-FM/wtr-admin/README.md

 The admin portal now uses the Users table with role-based permissions instead of a separate Admins table.
 The following roles are available:

 - `superadmin`: Full access to all features and can manage other admins
-- `admin`: Can manage content and regular users but cannot modify superadmins
+- `admin`: Can manage content and users but cannot modify superadmins
 - `viewer`: Read-only access to the admin portal
-- `user`: Regular user without admin portal access
+- `user`: User without admin portal access

 ## Authentication Integration